Directed Acyclic Graph Convolutional Networks: DAG Signal Processing

-For each node $ k \in \ccalV $, a causal GSO $\bbS_k \in \reals^{N \times N} $ can be defined as~\cite{seifert2023causal}
+For each node {$ v_k \in \ccalV $}, a causal GSO $\bbS_k \in \reals^{N \times N} $ can be defined as~\cite{seifert2023causal}

-This operation essentially filters the signal at node $ i $ by aggregating contributions from nodes that are \emph{common} predecessors of $ i $ and $ k $ [cf. \eqref{eq:signal_model}].
+This operation essentially filters the signal at node {$ v_i $} by aggregating contributions from nodes that are \emph{common} predecessors of {$ v_i $} and {$ v_k $} [cf. \eqref{eq:signal_model}].
 In matrix form, \eqref{eq:causal_GSO} can be expressed as

-where $ \bbD_k $ is a diagonal matrix such that $ [\bbD_k]_{ii} = 1 $ if $ i \leq k $ and $ [\bbD_k]_{ii} = 0 $ otherwise.
-As argued earlier, $ \bbW^{-1} $ is guaranteed to exist and can be efficiently computed using the weighted Möbius inversion~\cite{rota1964foundations}.
+where $ \bbD_k $ is a diagonal matrix such that $ [\bbD_k]_{ii} = 1 $ if {$ v_i \leq v_k $} and $ [\bbD_k]_{ii} = 0 $ otherwise. {The diagonal support of $\bbD_k$ corresponds to the set of ancestors of $v_k$, which is typically small for nodes close to the roots.
+In the extreme case of a root node $v_k$, $\bbD_k$ contains a single nonzero entry $ [\bbD_k]_{kk} = 1 $.
+This structural sparsity propagates to $\bbS_k$.} As argued earlier, $ \bbW^{-1} $ is guaranteed to exist and can be efficiently computed using the weighted Möbius inversion~\cite{rota1964foundations}.
 Inspecting the left- and right-hand side of \eqref{eq:compact_gso}, it follows that the columns of $ \bbW $ are the eigenvectors of all GSOs $ \bbS_k $, and the binary diagonal entries of $ \bbD_k $ the respective eigenvalues.
 Consequently, $ \bbW $ provides a Fourier basis for DAG signals, while $ \bbW^{-1} $ represents the corresponding Fourier transform.
 From \eqref{eq:signal_model}, the contributions $ \bbc $ can be interpreted as the Fourier coefficients of $\bbx$.

 In GSP, shift-invariant graph filters are polynomials of a single GSO~\cite{elvin2024gf}.
-However, for DAGs there is one causal GSO $ \bbS_k $ for every $ k \in \ccalV $, and each $ \bbS_k $ is idempotent.
+However, for DAGs there is one causal GSO $ \bbS_k $ for every {$ v_k \in \ccalV $}, and each $ \bbS_k $ is idempotent.
 Accordingly, the most general form of a linear shift-invariant convolutional filter for DAGs (henceforth called causal graph filters) was introduced in~\cite{seifert2023causal} as